LUMC/hutspot/README.md

 `bgzip`.

 The configuration must be passed to the pipeline through a configuration file.
-This is a json file listing the samples and their associated readgroups/ libraries, as well as the other settings to be used.
+This is a json file listing the samples and their associated readgroups as well as the other settings to be used.
 An example config json can be found [here](config/example.json), and a json schema describing the configuration file can be found [here](config/schema.json).
 This json schema can also be used to validate your configuration file.